vlad-uve/CNN-for-CIFAR10/README.md

 ## Model Created

 A CNN model was defined using the Keras Functional API, with an architecture inspired by AlexNet to enhance performance (https://en.wikipedia.org/wiki/AlexNet#:~:text=AlexNet%20is%20the%20name%20of,D.).
-Since the CIFAR-10 images are lower in resolution than those for classification of which AlexNet model was initially developped, and in the view that the platform, Google Collab, provides ristricted capacities, the CNN atchitecture was subjected to simplification and complexity reduction:
+Since the CIFAR-10 images are lower in resolution than those for classification of which AlexNet model was initially developped, and in the view that the platform, Google Collab, provides ristricted capacities, the CNN atchitecture was subjected to certain changes aimed to reduce the model complexity and size:

-* The kernel size is reduced to 5x5 and 3x3 windows
+* The kernel size is reduced to 5x5 and 3x3 windows (resolution is lower and data set size)
 * The number of filters is reduced to 32, 96 and 256
 * The stride size is 1
+* The number of convolution layers is reduced to 4
+* The number of fully conncected (dense) layers is reduced to 2

+The following regularization methods were used to avoid overfitting and to enhance accuracy of the model:
+* Batchnormalization
+* Drop out

+Hyperparameters:
+* Gradient??

 ```python